opentok/learning-opentok-web/README.md

 that the client connected successfully to the session.

 The Session object dispatches a `sessionDisconnected` event when your client disconnects from the session.
-The application defines an event handler to listen to this event:
+The application defines an event handler for this event:

     session.on('sessionDisconnected', function(event) {
       console.log('You were disconnected from the session.', event.reason);